{{ summaryHeading }}

 Remaining capacity compared with the pack's original usable condition.

-Energy consumption for 100 kilometers of driving.
+Energy used to drive 100 kilometers.
 Lower values mean better efficiency.

 Reserve SOC